 The total number of registrations submitted to an occupational therapy regulatory authority is composed of both active and inactive registration types.
-Of all the registrations received by the occupational therapy regulatory authority, only those that are active as of October 1 are submitted to CIHI (Box A1 in the figure above).
+Of all the registrations received by the occupational therapy regulatory authority, only those that are active as of October 1 in the registration year are submitted to CIHI (Box A1 in the figure above).